sreco002/Dada-Automata/README.md

 Install dependencies specified in the package.json files via https://www.npmjs.com/</br>

 <h3>Equipment </h3>
-Unidirectional Microphone to capture the sound environment </br>
+Unidirectional Microphone to capture the sound environment, the quality of the drawings depends of the type and quality of microphone. </br>
 Bluetooth speaker with the ability to cover the sound environment</br>
 Proximity sensor with a servo, 5 micro Dc motors with a capacitive touch sensor and 5 servos with a capacitive touch sensor</br>
 Projector</br>